Set the stage to raise capital, attract investors, and unlock growth opportunities with a Tennessee C corp. Starts at $0 plus TN state fees.

 In Tennessee, most businesses are required to have a business license from the local county clerk.
 Some cities have their own business license requirement, as well.
 Check with your local county and/or municipal clerk’s office for details and how to file.
 You must also register to pay a special tax for businesses.

-Check at the local level for any business licenses or permits required by your city, depending on your business type and activities.
+Check at the local level for any Tennessee business licenses and permits required by your city, depending on your business type and activities.
 You’ll also need to research whatever federal and/or state licensing is required for your corporation.

 Since corporations are treated as distinct entities separate from the people involved in them, they require a federal employer identification number (EIN).
 This number acts like the corporation’s Social Security number for tax purposes.